spyder-ide/spyder-docs/doc/panes/editor.rst

 To search for text in the current file, use :menuselection:`Search --> Find text` or :kbd:`Ctrl-F` / :kbd:`Cmd-F`, and to replace it, use :menuselection:`Search --> Replace text` or :kbd:`Ctrl-R` / :kbd:`Cmd-R`.
 Typing your search string in the resulting panel below the Editor highlights each result and counts the total.
-Navigate between matches with :guilabel:`Find Previous` and :guilabel:`Find Next` in the find/replace panel and the :guilabel:`Search` menu, or use the :kbd:`F2` and :kbd:`F3` keys.
+Navigate between matches with the :guilabel:`Find Previous` and :guilabel:`Find Next` buttons in the find/replace panel, their corresponding entries in the :guilabel:`Search` menu, or use the :kbd:`F2` and :kbd:`F3` keys.
 Use the :guilabel:`.*` button to process search text as a `regular expression <https://docs.python.org/3/library/re.html>`_, :guilabel:`Aa` to treat it as case-sensitive and :guilabel:`[–]` to only match whole words (e.g. for ``data``, match ``data()`` but not ``dataframe``).

 .. image:: /images/editor/editor-find-replace-panel.png